 Mean score of companies in the Motor Vehicle Retail Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Carraro India Limited reported total carbon emissions of approximately 18,765 kg CO2e, with Scope 1 emissions primarily from fugitive emissions amounting to about 543,000 kg CO2e and Scope 2 emissions totalling approximately 27,864 kg CO2e.
-This reflects a slight decrease from 2022, where total emissions were about 19,264 kg CO2e, with Scope 1 emissions from fugitive sources at approximately 258,000 kg CO2e and Scope 2 emissions at about 32,882 kg CO2e.
-The company has not disclosed any Scope 3 emissions data for 2023, but in previous years, such as 2020, total Scope 3 emissions were reported at approximately 21,944,000 kg CO2e.
-This included significant contributions from upstream transportation and distribution.
-Carraro India Limited has not set specific reduction targets or climate pledges, and there are no SBTi (Science Based Targets initiative) reduction targets reported.
-The emissions data is cascaded from the parent company, Carraro India Limited, indicating a corporate family relationship that influences their sustainability reporting.
-Overall, while Carraro India Limited has made some progress in managing its carbon footprint, the absence of formal reduction targets suggests an opportunity for further commitment to climate action.
+In 2023, Carraro India Limited reported total carbon emissions of approximately 18,765 kg CO2e, a slight decrease from 19,264 kg CO2e in 2022.
+The emissions breakdown for 2023 includes 543,000 kg CO2e from Scope 1, primarily from fugitive emissions, and 27,864 kg CO2e from Scope 2.
+The company has not disclosed any Scope 3 emissions data.
+Despite the reduction in total emissions, Carraro India Limited has not set specific reduction targets or climate pledges, nor are there any initiatives reported under the Science Based Targets initiative (SBTi).
+The emissions data is cascaded from the parent company, Carraro India Limited, indicating a corporate family relationship that influences their reporting.
+Overall, while Carraro India Limited has shown a minor reduction in emissions, the absence of formal climate commitments or reduction targets suggests an opportunity for further engagement in sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents